-Once the gaining PSU receives Form H1700-1, PSU staff follow the usual intake procedures.
+Once the gaining PSU staff receive Form H1700-1, PSU staff follow the usual intake procedures.
 The process is abbreviated since the member already has a:

-medical necessity;
+medical necessity (MN);

-Resource Utilization Group; and
+Resource Utilization Group (RUG); and

 financial eligibility determination by MEPD, if applicable.

-The gaining PSU coordinates all appropriate activities between the losing PSU, MCOs, member, Enrollment Resolution Services (ERS) and other key parties to help ensure a successful transition.
+The gaining PSU staff coordinate all appropriate activities between the losing PSU staff, MCOs, member, Enrollment Resolution Services (ERS) and other key parties to help ensure a successful transition.
 For PSU staff, this includes tracking each step of the process through the start of the new STAR+PLUS Home and Community Based Services (HCBS) program in the gaining area.

-The gaining PSU maintains contact with the member until the move is complete.
+The gaining PSU staff maintain contact with the member until the move is complete.
 Within five business days after the move, PSU staff:

-send an email to ERS at HPO_Star_Plus@hhsc.state.tx.us notifying ERS the member has moved;
+send an email to ERS notifying ERS the member has moved;

-manually close all Service Authorization System (SAS) records for the losing MCO effective the end of the month the member moves;
+manually close all Service Authorization System Online (SASO) records for the losing MCO effective the end of the month the member moves;

-update SAS with the gaining MCO's information;
+update SASO with the gaining MCO's information;

 send Form H2065-D, Notification of Managed Care Program Services, to the member and include the begin and end dates in the Comments section; and